samkrishna/seductionbook/essays/star-trek-v-america.md

 3. I keep electing Republicans to represent ME at the state and federal levels and my Republican Party dominates the state legislature (because Democrats are the party of Bad Government and Republicans are the Party of NO government) because it makes me feel good to "stick it to those gay communist libruls in the Democrat Party"
 4. Go to Step 1

-However, BEHIND MY BACK, my Republican state and federal legislators pass laws to transfer tax money out of my state and into the hands of their corporate sponsors and donors.
+However, BEHIND MY BACK, my Republican state and federal legislators pass laws to transfer tax money out of my city, county and state and into the hands of their corporate sponsors and donors that fund ALEC.
 They also write laws and policies to create economically negative impact policies towards me and my community to keep me angry so that I'll keep feeling like a victim.
 And they'll blame Democrats for my problems even though I'm the one who voted for the Republicans who did this to me.
 And I'll believe the Republican politicians only because everyone around me agrees with them AND Fox News is reinforcing that I'm always going to be a victim of the Democrat Party.

 Alright, so I can still feel your eyes bleeding.
 Sorry.
 At this point you're going to have to work a little bit for that 4-step process or for the "BEHIND MY BACK" paragraph to make sense until the next revision of this essay.

 The bottom line: it's all about quietly creating *enshittification* for rural voters to keep them locked in to voting Republican and reinforcing support for the oligarchs.
 That's how hope and faith get twisted and co-opted.
 Because if "White Jesus" disapproves of that evil white man-hating Democrat party, and you vote against the Dems and vote for the Republicans, and things **GET WORSE**, then your **Victory in Jesus** becomes even more promised, because you can't NEVER EVER EVER admit that you made a mistake because if you're wrong, than the White Supremacist Christianity you practice might also have some problems, too.
+And because of the [Sunk Cost Fallacy](https://thedecisionlab.com/biases/the-sunk-cost-fallacy), you'd rather die, abuse / be abused by your spouse, abuse your children, take opioids to numb the pain, and listen to White Supremacist Preachers invite you to the alter for the 1,000th time to recommit to White Jesus then actually [giving up patriarchy](https://bellhooksbooks.com/product/the-will-to-change/), reclaiming your life force energy, and making different choices.

 ## The Metric System